kchiama/DEM_PFC2D_models/README.md

 You will need to download PFC2D v7.0 or later to open these files and obtain an Itasca license for the software to run models with > 1000 particles.

+Run the "run.pfc2d" file first to generate sediment followed by the "homogenous.py" file to run a series of models with varying fault geometry and sediment strength mechanics.

+I will upload CSV files of the particle locations for the 45 trials in a few days.

 # README.txt
 Each set of project files contains everything required to reproduce a model in Particle Flow Code (PFC2D) version 7.00.152 or later.
 The main project file (D5.prj) will open the required data files attached and contain a series of plots to visualize the model (generally the particles and contact bonds) in PFC2D.
 The models can be run from the command line or iPython console.